From our private database of 14,200+ case briefs...

 288 U.S. 333 (1933)

-Chamberlain (plaintiff) sued Pennsylvania Railroad (Railroad) (defendant) alleging the Railroad negligently caused the death of a brakeman.
-Chamberlain claimed that employees of the Railroad negligently caused a multicar collision, resulting in the deceased being thrown from the car he was riding and run over by another car.
-Three witnesses testified that no such collision occurred.
-One witness testified that there was such a collision.
-The trial court directed the jury to find a verdict in Pennsylvania’s favor, and the court of appeals reversed.
-The United States Supreme Court granted certiorari to review the reversal of judgment on a verdict directed in favor of the Railroad.
+Chamberlain (plaintiff) sued Pennsylvania Railroad (defendant) alleging the Railroad negligently caused the death of a brakeman.
+Chamberlain, the administrator of the brakeman's estate, claimed that employees of the Railroad negligently caused a multicar collision, resulting in the brakeman being thrown from the car he was riding and run over by another car.
+Three witnesses testified that no collision occurred.
+Chamberlain's witness testified that there was a collision.
+He did not personally observe the collision, but merely inferred from the circumstances that the crash occurred.
+The trial court directed the jury to find in favor of Pennsylvania, and the court of appeals reversed.
+The United States Supreme Court granted certiorari.

 Rule of Law